Quietening the Mind and Body

 Cat wearing a red scarf

-Do you have back pain from zooming?
+Do you have back pain from sitting for long hours?
 Lying down on the floor for 5-10 minutes is a great way to look after your back, especially if you’re sat at a screen all day.

 woman lying down on back, head on books, knees bent, feet on floor, hands on stomach